knox153/Personal-site/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>
 I've been studying Computer Science at the University of British Columbia since 2016.
 I am currently in the co-op program, and I will be graduating with a Bachelor of Science in May 2021.

 I started programming in high school after taking an online course, and I have never stopped since then.
-Video games also spark my interest in programming.
+Video games also sparked my interest in programming.
 In my free time, I like learning about game development :video_game:, drawing pixel art :art:, listening to EDM :headphones:.

 Below are my resume and some of my working experience.
 If you have any questions or you'd like to get in touch, feel free to contact me.
 Cheers :smiley: